LisKorzun/react---technical-assignments/extra-materials/react-handbook.md

 The component returns an <img /> tag with src and alt attributes. <img /> is written like HTML, but it is actually JavaScript under the hood!
 This syntax is called [JSX](https://react.dev/learn/writing-markup-with-jsx), and it lets you embed markup inside JavaScript.

-**🕸 Return statements can be written all on one line or you must wrap it in a pair of parentheses. 🕸**
+**⛓ Return statements can be written all on one line or you must wrap it in a pair of parentheses.**
 <div align="center">
   <sup>✧ There are still a few rare class component use cases that do not yet have a Hook-based equivalent.
-Class components remain supported, and are documented in the <a href="https://react.dev/reference/react/legacy">Legacy API</a> section. ✧</sup>
+  <br/>Class components remain supported, and are documented in the <a href="https://react.dev/reference/react/legacy">Legacy API</a> section. ✧</sup>
 </div>
 </p>
 </details><hr/>